History: Vincent, The Factory & A Vintage Store

 As the factory grew and took on more and more workers, immigrants mainly from Italy and Greece, Vincent remembers how ‘Mrs Kohn’ (mum) would take the workers’ kids on outings to somewhere memorable, such as the National Gallery of Victoria, followed by a delicious lunch.
 She was always thoughtful and caring and knew that these kids rarely had the opportunity to go on such trips.

-Vincent finally stopped working with ‘Mr Kohn’ when dad sold Emporium Knitwear in 1985.
+Vincent stopped working with ‘Mr Kohn’ when he returned home to Italy to visit his sick father.
+Unfortunately his father died before Vincent arrived.
 Looking back on his life, Vincent reflects that ‘a migrant has a very tough life.’

 Fast forward thirty years: